pvcraven/2017_web_security/source/server_certificates/server_certificates.rst

 		If a SSL certificate expires the end users will be greeted by this warning.
 [Microsoft]_

-Alternatively, a application that requires a SSL certificate functions the same way.
+Alternatively, an application that requires a SSL certificate functions the same way.
 Apple made a recent change in the last year requiring all apps from the Mac App store to have a "valid provisioning profile" that must be updated periodically [Mac]_.
 For those who did not renew it on time saw